suzan-jamesono6og/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and focus on them first.
 By prioritizing your tasks this way, you can ensure that you are making progress on the things that matter most.

 Secondly, use time management techniques like the Pomodoro Technique or the Eisenhower Matrix to help plan and allocate yourtime.
 These methods can help to break down large tasks into smaller, more manageable pieces, allowing youto focus and avoid getting overwhelmed.
 Additionally, using tools like task managers, calendars,and to-do lists can further help in staying organized and on track.

+# 2023-11-29
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you're working on a project, it' s important to determine which tasks are most critical to the success of the project.
+By focusing on these tasks first, you can ensure that your code is of high quality and meets the requirements of your project timeline.
+You can use a task management tool, such as Trello or Asana, to keep track of tasks and their priorities.